DataDog/documentation/content/en/change_tracking/_index.md

    - View the deployment in your CI/CD system.
    - View the latest commits in your repository.
    - Compare changes between deployments to identify potential issues.
-   - Set context-aware, **Custom Links** allow quick access to relevant resources.
+   - Set context-aware, **Custom Links** for quick access to relevant resources.

 ### Services